-A linear mixed modeling (LMM) approach relationship between sexual ideals and perceived relationship dissolution.
+A linear mixed modeling (LMM) approach was used to analyze the data.
+We first assessed the relationship between sexual ideals and perceived relationship dissolution.
 In this model, level one consisted of the IV, ideal discrepancies between each partner, as a between-dyad factor.
 Absolute differences were calculated between participants’ ideals and their partners’ actual corresponding ideals to create an ideal discrepancy score (mean aggregated across ideals with higher scores indicating greater actual discrepancy/higher mismatch).
 The ideal discrepancy score served as the independent variable predicting likelihood of perceived relationship dissolution and all participants were nested in couples.
 Level two consisted of the DV, likelihood of perceived relationship dissolution.
 Partners were scored on their answers to the true or false questions, and higher scores indicated a lower likelihood of perceived dissolution.

-assess whether destiny and growth beliefs moderate the relationship between mismatched ideals and likelihood of perceived relationship dissolution, another LMM was conducted, with destiny and growth scores as within-dyad factors.
+Next, to assess whether destiny and growth beliefs moderate the relationship between mismatched ideals and likelihood of perceived relationship dissolution, another LMM was conducted, with centered destiny and growth scores as within-dyad factors.
 Interaction terms were created by separately multiplying mismatched ideals by mean aggregates of destiny and growth beliefs to create two interaction variables (destiny x mismatched ideals and growth x mismatched ideals).
 The interactions and main effects (destiny, growth, sexual ideal difference) were entered into the LMM.
-In these models, destiny and growth beliefs were partner-level (level 1) covariates while the sexual ideal discrepancies entered as a dyad-level (level 2) covariate.
+In these models, destiny and growth beliefs were partner-level (level 1) covariates while the sexual ideal discrepancies were entered as a dyad-level (level 2) covariate.

 Results